spajak/php-hmac-session/README.md

 See also `examples` directory.

 # Serializers
- - igbinary [`igbinary`](https://github.com/igbinary/igbinary).
+ - MessagePack [`msgpack`](https://github.com/msgpack/msgpack-php).
+Smallest serialized output size.
 Must be compiled as a PHP extension.
- - MessagePack [`msgpack`](https://github.com/msgpack/msgpack-php).
+ - igbinary [`igbinary`](https://github.com/igbinary/igbinary).
+Good for repetitive strings.
+Good for integers.
 Must be compiled as a PHP extension.
  - Json (PHP internal).
  - Add your own!